9 Steps to Starting Your Florida Business

 If you form a legal business entity like an LLC or corporation, you’ll need to obey Florida naming rules.
 Your name must:

-- Avoid the use of restricted words, such as “bank” or “attorney” (unless they apply to your business), and any phrase that suggests your business is or is associated with a government agency.
+• Avoid the use of restricted words, such as “bank” or “attorney” (unless they apply to your business).

 Like many business owners, you’ll probably want a website for your company.
 And you’ll probably want the web address for that site to be as similar to your business name as possible.
 For example, we’re Florida Registered Agent LLC, and our domain name is FloridaRegisteredAgent.net.
 Our domain supports our branding and is easy to remember.